zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-insert.md

 ### InsertIfNotExists

 This option ensures that only new entities that do not already exist in the database are inserted.
 It is great for maintaining data integrity and avoiding duplicate entries.
-This option requires you to set a key during the [mapping](/mapping) process or use the `ColumnPrimaryKeyExpression` or `ColumnPrimaryKeyNames` options.
+This option requires you to set a key during the [mapping](/mapping) process or use the `ColumnPrimaryKeyExpression` or `ColumnPrimaryKeyNames` options (or lets our library automatically discover it).

 ```csharp
 var connection = new SqlConnection(FiddleHelper.GetConnectionStringSqlServer());